Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/FDHullWhiteEngine.rst

 .. math::
         f(t)=(I-\Delta t\cdot D)\cdot f(t+\Delta t)

-That only simple matrix multiplication is needed to approximate the equation which is mentioned at the first of this subsection makes the EE scheme becomes the simplest one in FDM.
+That only simple matrix multiplication is needed to approximate the equation, which is mentioned at the first of this subsection makes the EE scheme becomes the simplest one in FDM.

 The Implicit Euler (IE) scheme can be written this way: